The ChatGPT tricks that actually save hours every week

 - Business goals and success metrics

-You fill out that template, feed it back to ChatGPT, and then ask for the strategy.
+Fill out that template, feed it back to ChatGPT, and then ask for the strategy.
 The difference in quality is night and day.

-Why these techniques actually work
+Why do these techniques actually work?

 The common thread in all these approaches is that they work with ChatGPT's strengths instead of against them.

-These techniques give ChatGPT the structure and context it craves while saving you from the endless back-and-forth of trying to course-correct a mediocre first attempt.
+These techniques give ChatGPT the structure and context it craves while saving from the endless back-and-forth of trying to course-correct a mediocre first attempt.

-Start with one and build from there
+Should you start with one technique and build from there?

 Don't try to implement all four techniques at once.
 Pick the one that addresses your biggest current frustration with ChatGPT and master that first.